US, EU, Latin American countries meet to encourage Venezuela elections

 But slow establishment of the fund and other delays caused by a change in opposition leadership have created impatience towards U.S. bureaucracy among the opposition and Maduro.

-There will be no return to negotiations in Mexico if funds are not deposited, Maduro said via state television on Monday.
+Venezuela's government reiterated the need for "unilateral, illegal and damaging" sanctions to be lifted in a statement published via Twitter by Foreign Minister Yvan Gil.

-Former opposition leader Juan Guaido, who arrived unannounced in Bogota on Monday, flew to Miami overnight after Colombia opened a process against him for irregular migration.
+Venezuela's return to talks will follow the creation of the U.N.-administered fund, as well as the release of Maduro ally Alex Saab, a Colombian businessman who is in U.S. custody, the statement added.

-Leftist Petro, who took office nearly nine months ago, normalized relations with Venezuela and has repeatedly called for a restart in talks and lifting of sanctions.
+Former opposition leader Juan Guaido flew to Miami overnight after Colombia opened a process against him for irregular migration.

-(Reporting by Luis Jaime Acosta in Bogota, additional reporting by Matt Spetalnick in Washington and Vivian Sequera in Caracas; Writing by Julia Symmes Cobb; editing by Grant McCool)
+(Reporting by Luis Jaime Acosta and Oliver Griffin in Bogota, additional reporting by Matt Spetalnick in Washington and Vivian Sequera in Caracas; Writing by Julia Symmes Cobb; editing by Grant McCool and Lincoln Feast.)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))